ACorpodean/Eco-friendly-Product-List/README.md

 - [x] Update products
 - [x] You can filter all products to display only Expired products from DataBase on Expired button click
 - [x] You can display All products from DataBase on ShowAll button click
-- [x] Demo functionality on gitHub will dispaly data stored localy on FileSistem
+- [x] Demo functionality on gitHub will display data stored locally on FileSystem

 ##  Requirements for Server Install